Chain shift

-In historical linguistics, a chain shift is a set of sound changes in which the change in pronunciation of one speech sound (typically, a phoneme) is linked to, and presumably causes, a change in pronunciation of other sounds as well.
+In historical linguistics, a chain shift is a set of sound changes in which the change in pronunciation of one speech sound (typically, a phoneme) is linked to, and presumably causes, a change in pronunciation of other sounds.
 The sounds involved in a chain shift can be ordered into a "chain" in such a way that after the change is complete, each phoneme ends up sounding like what the phoneme before it in the chain sounded like before the change.
 The changes making up a chain shift, interpreted as rules of phonology, are in what is termed counterfeeding order.

 A well-known example is the Great Vowel Shift, which was a chain shift that affected all of the long vowels in Middle English.
 The changes to the front vowels may be summarized as follows: